agatan/crepe/README.md

 This project is inspired by [tkengo/highway](https://github.com/tkengo/highway).
 `crepe` have much respect for `highway`.

 `crepe` is still heavily under development.
+`crepe` does not support Windows system...

 ## Features